 When parents, service providers, and programs employ a resilience framework to childhood trauma, they understand there are always opportunities to support positive developmental trajectories among children, even if they have experienced trauma.
-Resilience has been defined as "a dynamic process encompassing positive adaptation within the context significant adversity."
-Resilience is not a personal trait that individuals do or do not possess (thus, the term "resiliency" is best avoided because it connotes an individual characteristic), but rather a product of factors-biological, psychological, social, interacting cultural-that determine how a child responds to traumatic events.
+Resilience has been defined as "a dynamic process encompassing the positive adaptation within context of significant adversity."
+Resilience is not a personal trait that individuals do or do not possess (thus, the term "resiliency" is best avoided because it connotes an individual characteristic), but rather a product of factors-biological, interacting psychological, social. and cultural-that determine how a child responds to traumatic events.